crate/cratedb-guide/docs/performance/optimization.rst

    )
    WHERE obj['field1'] = 1;

-Just written like that this will result in every row in the table (not filtered with other conditions) being read and unnested to check if it meets the criteria on ``field1``, but CrateDB can do a lot better than this if we add an additional condition like this:
+However, CrateDB can do a lot better than this if we add an additional condition like this:

 .. code:: sql